Braves vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Matt Olson and the Atlanta Braves will attempt to defeat Wander Franco and the Tampa Bay Rays when the teams meet on Friday at 6:40 PM ET.
+Matt Olson and the Atlanta Braves will square off against Wander Franco and the Tampa Bay Rays at Tropicana Field in the second of a three-game series, Saturday at 7:15 PM ET.

-The Braves have been listed as -105 moneyline underdogs in this matchup with the favored Rays (-115).
-The contest's over/under has been listed at 8.5 runs.
+The Braves have been listed as -150 moneyline favorites in this matchup against the Rays (+125).
+The game's over/under is set at 8.5 runs.

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.